Mixed Breeds

 German Shepherd Overview

 The German Shepherd was originally bred to herd sheep in Germany.
 They are now associated with military and police work.
-Both professions required intelligence, agility, stealth, strength and an air of authority that this pup most definitely has.
+Both professions require intelligence, agility, stealth, strength, and an air of authority, which this pup most definitely has.

-Shepherds popularity has increased steadily in the US since 1908 when they were first inducted by the American Kennel Club.
-They frequently rank in the top five all over the world.
+Shepherds popularity has increased steadily in the US since 1908, when they were first inducted by the American Kennel Club.
+German Shepherds frequently rank in the top five popular dog breeds all over the world.

-They are of average size and weigh an average of 67 pounds at adulthood.
-They require a high amount of social interaction, but are incredibly affectionate and loved to be pet and played with.
+German Shepherds are of average size and weigh an average of 67 pounds in adulthood.
+They require a high amount of social interaction but are incredibly affectionate and love to be petted and played with.
 Shepherds want to be an active member of your family.
 They have an average life expectancy of 10-13 years.

 Rottweiler Overview

-The Rottweiler is one of the hardest working breeds you’ll come across.
+The Rottweiler is one of the hardest-working breeds you’ll come across.
 They were originally referred to as butchers’ dogs as they were used to pull meat carts to the market.
 Their strength is their biggest selling point as a breed.
-Decades of training in transportation has made this their innate skill.
+Decades of training in transportation have made this their innate skill.
+They are best used for their working capabilities and strength.

-Their tough exterior hides an affectionate dog that requires your attention.
-They are quiet, well-behaved dogs that are incredibly protective of you and their household.
-They need a significant amount of social interaction and will suffer from separation anxiety if left alone too long.
+The Rottie’s tough exterior hides an affectionate dog that requires plenty of your attention.
+They are quiet, well-behaved dogs that are incredibly protective of you and your household.
+They need a significant amount of social interaction and will suffer from separation anxiety if left alone for too long.

 German Shepherd Rottweiler Mix (Shepweiler)